microsoftgraph/microsoft-graph-docs.ru-RU/api-reference/beta/includes/snippets/csharp/create-event-from-user-csharp-snippets.md

     Body = new ItemBody
     {
         ContentType = BodyType.Html,
-        Content = "Does late morning work for you?"
+        Content = "Does noon work for you?"
     },
     Start = new DateTimeTimeZone
     {